-- Help students develop a personal relationship with Jesus - Prepare students for a deeper and more mature life of faith - Nurture a sense of prayer - Lead students to meaningful participation in the sacramental life of the church - Complement the family in living the Catholic faith - Foster the formation of a right conscience - Promote Christian community - Assist students in developing attitudes of service - Encourage awareness of missions and other global needs
+- Help students develop a personal relationship with Jesus - Prepare students for a deeper and more mature life of faith - Nurture a sense of prayer - Lead students to meaningful participation in the sacramental life of the church - Complement the family in living the Catholic faith - Foster the formation of a right conscience - Promote Christian community - Assist students in developing attitudes of service - Encourage awareness of missions and other global needs instruction.

-Prayer begins and ends every school day.
-Religion classes are taught daily at all grade levels and include instruction in Theology of the Body.
-All students participate in religious instruction.
 The National Catechetical Directory is the norm for instruction in conjunction with the curriculum guidelines from the Office of Catholic Education of the Diocese of Cleveland.
 The Blest Are We series, written by written by RCL Benziger, is the basic text used for religious instruction throughout the school.
 The integration of religion and the principles of Christian living are included throughout the curriculum.